andrew/ultimate-awesome/README.md

 - [awesome-AI4Drug-papers](https://github.com/Beastlyprime/awesome-AI4Drug-papers) - A collection of AI for Drug Design related papers and corresponding code sources (in progress).
 - [Awesome-CTS](https://github.com/BlackVS/Awesome-CTS) - A curated list of Capture The Signal CTF related stuff.
 - [awesome-ghost](https://github.com/brandonhimpfen/awesome-ghost) - A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
+- [awesome-podcasting-tools](https://github.com/brandonhimpfen/awesome-podcasting-tools) - A curated list of tools, platforms, resources, and tips for podcasting.
+- [awesome-robotics](https://github.com/brandonhimpfen/awesome-robotics) - A curated list of tools, frameworks, libraries, and resources for robotics.
 - [awesome-dj-producer](https://github.com/classcompliant/awesome-dj-producer) - Manually curated collection of tools, resources and tutorials for nerdy DJs and Producers.
 - [awesome-advent](https://github.com/cmpscabral/awesome-advent) - A curated list of advent articles.
+- [fucking-Best-websites-a-programmer-should-visit](https://github.com/Correia-jpv/fucking-Best-websites-a-programmer-should-visit) - 🔗 Some useful websites for programmers.
+With repository stars⭐ and forks🍴.
 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
 - [awesome-dlab](https://github.com/dlab-berkeley/awesome-dlab) - 😎 Awesome lists about all kinds of topics and tools interesting to D-Labbers.
 - [awesome-web-resources](https://github.com/EssenceSentry/awesome-web-resources) - List of awesome web resources.